-Updated: Do your research before booking flights.
-As it’s an evolving situation, we encourage you to look at official advice before you travel.
-Below is our personal point of view of whether you should be booking imminent travel.
-We will update this blog as best we can.
+Do your research before booking flights.
+The below is our personal point of view of whether you should be booking imminent travel.

 The airline industry has taken a hit because of the coronavirus outbreak, with some airlines even on the brink of collapse.
 Passenger numbers have fallen dramatically, with reports of empty planes flying and airports like ghost towns seen on the media.
 It seems like only the strongest airlines will survive COVID-19.
 With so much uncertainty, it’s hard to know if you should be booking flights in the midst of the coronavirus outbreak.
 We recently booked flights to Santiago, Chile (just today!) and we answered a list of questions to help us decide.
 Being financially protected is an important deciding factor for us.
 Should things change, or if we are unable to travel, we do not want to be out of pocket.
 We hope the below information will help you decide, but please keep a close eye of how the situation is evolving.
 Just this week, the US has banned all flights from Europe, UK and Ireland, as it’s now the new epicentre of the Global pandemic.